Axiologic/SwarmShape/README.md

 * automatically insantiate controllers (declared in views)
 * events model that get transmitted in the controllers hierarchy that mimics the DOM structure
 * intuitive event model for auto-computed properties in models and for chains.
 Compact multiple,related events for speed and soundness.
+* cached dynamic controllers:  like dynamic controllers but preserves the views for quick switches (tabs, etc)
 * VERY GOOD error handling, showing stack info, type information,etc (wprint, eprint, esprint, etc)

 Todo example: https://github.com/salboaie/SwarmShape/tree/master/apps/todo